AryanParashar24/codechill/clqnqkugc000908l7bkyc26lj.md

 9. Once we settled them up, to maintain we were required to update versions, deploy new version release, DB backups/ updates, recover apps and add/ recover servers.

-All of these development processes decrease the efficiency drastically and slow down development process, expensive, limits Automation and have very slow scalability possibility.
+**All of these development processes decrease the efficiency drastically and slow down development process, expensive, limits Automation and have very slow scalability possibility.**

 It is highly Inconsistent and servers are sized depending on peak utilization so waste a lot of resources.
 Unavailability to scale up or down supply means these resources won't be used during off-peak hours.

 ## Modern Solution

-Thus, most of the organizations have moved to the virtualization of these resources to limit these disadvantages and work efficiently such as Microsoft Azure, Amazon AWS, Google cloud platform, with cloud we don't have to worry about most of the things like database center, hardware assets and storage aren't required to look into if we are on cloud as all of these taken care by cloud providers.
+Thus, most of the organizations have moved to the virtualization of these resources to limit these disadvantages and work efficiently such as **<mark>Microsoft Azure, Amazon AWS, Google cloud platform</mark>** <mark> as with cloud we don't have to worry about most of the things like database center, hardware assets and storage </mark> and these advantages helped the developers and teams as:

-Virtual machines can be spun up in the minutes saving up a lot of days, weeks, months compared to earlier and time to market reduced from months to weeks or even days in cloud environment.
-Human requirements are also reduced saving up money, cloud provides a way to use APIs, which opens a whole new world of security and finally, the build in Auto Scaling and elastic functionality of cloud infrastructure reduces resources wastage.
+1. Virtual machines can be spun up in the minutes saving up a lot of days, weeks, months compared to earlier and time to market reduced from months to weeks or even days in cloud environment.

+2. Human requirements are also reduced saving up money.

+3. Cloud provides a way to use APIs, which opens a whole new world of security.

+4. The build in Auto Scaling and elastic functionality of cloud infrastructure reduces resources wastage.

-With virtualization and cloud we can now provide infrastructure within few clicks which considerably saves up a lot of time and efforts from traditional methods, still having management console for resource provisioning is not always the ideal solution.
+Thus, with virtualization and cloud we can now provide infrastructure within few clicks which considerably saves up a lot of time and efforts from traditional methods, still having management console for resource provisioning is not always the ideal solution.

+### **Things still can’t hold on the grip**

-It's okay to adopt it's use in small organizations but on large scale resources, elastic and highly scalable cloud environment with immutable infrastructure isn't considered feasable.
+It's okay to adopt it's use in small organizations but on large scale resources, elastic and highly scalable cloud environment with immutable infrastructure isn't considered feasible.
 Once provisioned, a lot teams still have to work for a lot of overhead processes which will eventually increase delivery time and chances of human errors are still large resulting in inconsistent environment.

+Thus cloud providers and virtualization with services like Amazon UI were seen as a huge jump but then later settles down to nothing due to:

+1. Immutable infrastructure wasn’t considered feasible.

+2. With Scaling, Manual Efforts were being increased.

+3. Consistency was brought down on scaling of our infrastructure.

+4. Again, our process of infrastructure design got way more complex and difficult to manage.

 Everyone came up with different tools and services to provide all of these functionalities of automating infrastructure provisioning to deploy faster and in a consistent fashion cloud environment for which people chosen different tools some chosen basic tools like Shell script while many others chosen programming languages like Python, Perl, Ruby and Powershell.

-These problems were being solved by the sector including programming and code to solve the application infrastructure problem and this came to known as the Infrastructure as Code(Ias) including tools like Docker, Ansible, Terraform, CloudFoundation, Packer, Puppet, Vagrant and SaltStack.
+These problems were being solved by the sector **<mark>Defining &amp; Managing our infrastructure Configuration files instead of playing around with the virtualization and UI solutions by defining a Desired State for our infrastructure and then trying to make our state as close to the desired state and this came to known as the Infrastructure as Code(Ias)</mark>** including tools like **Open Tofu, CrossPlane, Ansible, Terraform, CloudFoundation, Packer, Puppet, Vagrant and SaltStack.**

 # Infrastructure as Code Introduction